wazuh/wazuh-documentation/source/proof-of-concept-guide/audit-commands-run-by-user.rst

         <location>/var/log/audit/audit.log</location>
       </localfile>

 #.
-Get your current euid in the RHEL 7 agent endpoint.
+Get your current euid in the CentOS 8 agent endpoint.
 This is needed to monitor the actions of your user.
 Root user monitoring is not recommended for this test, as it can be quite noisy.

     .. code-block:: console